District Energy System

 - Ensures energy dollars remain in our community.

-- Reduces total net particulate matter reduction by 100.7 tonnes per year.
+- Reduces total net particulate matter by 100.7 tonnes per year.

 - Reduces total greenhouse gas reduction by 1,868 tonnes per year.